lisa-analyzer/reg-lisa/README.md

 # REGLiSA: a static analyzer for the REG language

 REGLiSA is a static analyzer for programs written in the REG language, based on [LiSA](https://github.com/lisa-analyzer/lisa/).
 It builds the control flow graph of a `.reg` program and performs abstract interpretation-based static analysis over it.
-The REG language is inspired by the _regular commands_, whose syntax and semantics can be found in the following papers:
+The REG language is inspired by _regular commands_, whose syntax and semantics are described in the following papers:

 > Peter W. O'Hearn: Incorrectness logic.
 POPL 2020.
 10:1-10:32